solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 You scale horizontally by creating read replicas.
 Read replicas let you scale your read workloads onto separate flexible server instance without affecting the performance and availability of the primary instance.

+### Near-zero downtime scaling

+When updating your Flexible server in scaling scenarios, we create a new copy of your server (VM) with the updated configuration, synchronize it with your current one, briefly switch to the new copy with a 30-second interruption, and retire the old server, all at no extra cost to you.

+This process allows for seamless updates while minimizing downtime and ensuring cost-efficiency.
+This scaling process is triggered when changes are made to the storage and compute tiers, and the experience remains consistent for both (HA) and non-HA servers.
+This feature is enabled in all Azure regions* and there's no customer action required to use this capability.

+There are some situations where near-zero scaling may not work and the regular scaling operation would need to be taken.
+See [Limitations](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-scaling-resources#limitations).

 ## Azure Database for PostgreSQL Flexible Server memory recommendations

 An Azure Database for PostgreSQL Flexible Server performance best practice is to allocate enough RAM so that your working set resides almost completely in memory.
 Check if the memory percentage used is reaching the limits.